Jordan blows sirens for start of nationwide curfew to combat coronavirus: witnesses

 The monetary authorities have also in recent days taken several moves, including delaying loan payments, slashing interest rates and injecting liquidity, to help cushion the energy importer from the economic impact of the crisis.

-Reporting by Suleiman Al-Khalidi; editing by Jane Wardell, Gerry Doyle and Louise Heavens
+Reporting by Suleiman Al-Khalidi; editing by Jane Wardell and Gerry Doyle